 Historically-inspired travellers to Chile will find a country textured by fascinating stories and incredible sites.
 Numerous fortresses dot the landscape, such as the 19th century Fuerte Bulnes and the Inca Pukará de Quitor.
 Meanwhile the one thousand stone monuments on Rapa Nui are of enduring interest, albeit 3,512 km from continental Chile.

 The shadow of General Pinochet looms large over contemporary Chile, and the Museum of Memory and Human Rights in Santiago provides an opportunity to learn more about the Chilean dictatorship and its victims.
 Here are 5 incredible historic sites in Chile.

-The Cementerio General de Santiago is a vast cemetery in Chile’s capital which is the final resting place of many of the country’s leading political and social figures.
+The Cementerio General de Santiago is a vast cemetery in Chile’s capital.
+It is the final resting place for many of the country’s leading political and social figures.

 Almost a city within a city, Cementerio General de Santiago is a labyrinth of elaborate tombs and avenues.
 Among the cemetery’s numerous monuments is a memorial to the victims of General Pinochet’s 16-year dictatorship, which left 3,000 people dead or missing.